 Nissan has tweaked the steering and suspension for the revised Qashqai, which seems unnecessary as the 2013 model drove well.
 Luckily, nothing’s been ruined.
 The driving experience is set up more for comfort than sportiness, and the suspension does well in taking the sting out of bumpy roads, but at the same time, the car is commendably composed through the corners.
 The steering feels on the heavy side, which adds a sense of solidity to the experience, but some may find it rather weighty around town.
 Overall, it’s a very comfortable experience, but there’s more pep and excitement to be found behind the wheel of the 3008 and Ateca.

 We don’t have any firm data for the latest generation of Qashqai, but the previous, pre-2013 version had a reasonable, if not stellar reputation for reliability according to Warranty Direct’s Reliability Index.
 Nissan as a brand fares very well, sitting in the Top 10 of manufacturer ratings overall.
+That's echoed by JD Power's 2018 Vehicle Dependability Study, which places it fifth overall.
 However, owners that have left reviews on Auto Trader have mixed responses, with several complaining of electrical trouble in their cars.

 Even the entry-level Visia grade comes with a DAB radio, USB port and Bluetooth connectivity, as well as manual air-conditioning, while the Acenta introduces the excellent luggage board system, along with automatic headlights and wipers, a leather-wrapped steering wheel and a climate control system.
 Our pick is the mid-level N-Connecta, which adds a seven-inch touchscreen navigation and infotainment system, a raft of safety features and keyless start.
 If you’re feeling flush, the Tekna model includes an upgraded Bose sound system, more safety kit and part-leather upholstery with an electrically adjustable driver’s seat.
 The top-of-the-range Tekna+ includes upgraded, heated front seats, clad in leather and a panoramic sunroof.